Occasional rope climbing with the I'D

 With directional point on the rope clamp:

 Install a rope clamp and footloop on the rope above the I'D. Pass the brake side of the ID's rope through a directional point on the rope clamp (carabiner or pulley).
-Pull on this rope to haul yourself while simultaneously standing in the footloop.
+Pull on their rope to haul yourself while simultaneously standing in the footloop.
 Climbing effort is reduced but progress per cycle is less than with the simple technique.